 One should not hesitate in such situations to carry out a triple-phase CT scan or an MRI to confirm or negate the possibility of gallbladder cancer.

-If a gallbladder cancer has been picked up upfront, the normal surgery would include removal of the gallbladder with a wedge of the liver with a margin of around 2 cm from segments 4B and 5 along with the complete portal.
+If gallbladder cancer has been picked up upfront, the normal surgery would include the removal of the gallbladder with a wedge of the liver with a margin of around 2 cm from segments 4B and 5 along with the complete portal.
 Lymphadenectomy and the sampling of the cystic duct margin in the frozen section.

 If the cystic duct shows evidence of cancer, the bile duct also may need to be resected.